MOSIL (MoSi2) range of Molybdenum Di Silicide Heater

 Elements and tubes

-The two-shank element can be bent 45° or 90° either in the heating zone or in the terminals, Four-shank elements are used only horizontally
+Two-shank elements can be bent 45° or 90° in the heating zone or at the terminals, whereas four-shank elements are only used horizontally.

 - MOSIL Straight Elements